 In theory, the scrum of scrums can be scaled to multiple levels, with multiple scrums of scrum of scrums (more easily called program-level scrums) and the like.
 When scaling beyond a scrum of scrums, some organizations find the release train approach helpful.

 An agile release train is an approach to aligning the vision, planning, and interdependencies of many teams by providing cross-team synchronization based on a common cadence.
 A release train focuses on fast, flexible flow at the level of a larger product.

-The idea is that the features need to "leave the station" on a published schedule.
-All of the teams participating in the development of the product need to get their "cargo" onto the train at the appointed team.
-The release train always departs on times and waits for no one.
+The idea is that the features need to “leave the station” on a published schedule.
+All of the teams participating in the development of the product need to get their “cargo” onto the train at the appointed time.
+The release train always departs on time and waits for no one.
 Likewise, if a team misses the train, it need not fret because there will always be another train departing at a known time in the future.

 The release train image above shows nine teams clustered into three feature areas.
 After an initial whole-train release planning meeting, each team within a feature area performs its own sprint, drawing work from its associated feature-area backlog.
 Using a technique like scrum of scrums, all other teams within a feature area coordinate and integrate their work each sprint.

 As often as is practical, there should be system-wide integration and testing across the feature areas.
 The durations of all sprints for teams participating in the release train are identical, and all sprints are aligned.
-The result is that sprints of every team start and end on the same ates.
+The result is that sprints of every team start and end on the same dates.
 After a fixed number of sprints, a potentially shippable increment—PSI— is available.
 At each PSI, the organization can choose to deploy a PSI to its customers or to instead confirm that the work performed within the individual feature areas has been integrated and tested across the feature areas, and to solicit an internal review.